ronnidc/ui-engine-vanilla/README.md

 # ui-engine

 A tool for implementing the UI, building static prototypes &amp; generate asset bundles for production.
-This will all be done extremely fast to avoid developer headeacs and unproductivity :zap:
+This will all be done extremely fast to avoid developer headaches and unproductivity :zap:

 ![Powerfull wave](nature-engine.jpg "Photo by guille pozzi on Unsplash")